MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 When an instance resets, all components are disposed, all assets are [despawned](#despawning), all entities are reset to their initial state in the [world snapshot](#world-snapshot), all (new) components are initialized.

-!!!
-Be careful resetting a playing instance.
+!!! warning Be areful resetting a playing instance.
     If an instance is reset while it is playing, it is possible that some in-flight [events](#communication-between-components) end up arriving and being handled after the reset!
-Thus it is recommend to **not use `world.reset()`** and instead implement your own reset logic (which is also a better experience for the players).
+Thus it is recommended to **not use `world.reset()`** and instead implement your own reset logic (which is also a better experience for the players).

     In the desktop editor we recommend that when you want to test the world that you habitually **press: "Stop, then Reset, then Play"**.